minio/operator/docs/cert-manager.md

 and instead will expect you to provide the TLS certificate issued by Cert Manager.

 > [!WARNING]
-> Failing to provide the secret `sts-tls` containing the TLS certificate or providing an invalid key-pair in the secret will
+> Missing to provide the secret `sts-tls` containing the TLS certificate or providing an invalid key-pair in the secret will
-> prevent the STS service from starting.
+> prevent the STS service from start.

-A way to make sure that the env variables are properly set is using kustomization to patch the `minio-operator` Deployment:
+A way to make sure that the env variables are properly set is using kustomization to patch the `minio-operator` deployment:

 ```yaml
 # minio-operator/kustomization.yaml